moorelanguage/Ultimate-Lenape/README.md

 - Apps
 - Articles
 - Other
+- Meta (Meaning Extra Information about this List in particular)

 ## Wordlists and Readings
 [Lenape Talking Dictionary](talk-lenape.org), abbreviated as LTD, The ultimate Lenape dictionary for the Southern Unami dialect.
 Created by the Delaware Tribe of Indians in Bartlesville with the project director being Jim Rementer.
 It has over 17k words.
 I started here!